 Those going through treatment often don’t have the luxury of working around special dates or holiday events: their infertility journey and the holiday season overlap.
 As a member of their support team, you have the ability to help cushion the hard parts of this season — should they want you to.

-How To Be There for Someone With Infertility
+How To Support Someone With Infertility

 In order to do so, though, it’s helpful to know what you should be looking out for and what someone struggling through the holidays may actually be struggling with.